techiesodiq/CSS-Project/README.md

 # CSS-Project
-This is an elementary CSS project for practice by Sodiq Akanmu
+This is an elementary CSS project for practice Developed by Sodiq Akanmu